 Why I decided to volunteer in Cambodia

-Like most of the other Short-term Special volunteers, I had just finished school which was a lot of stress and hard work.
+Like most of the other High School Special volunteers, I had just finished school which was a lot of stress and hard work.
 I decided I wanted to do something meaningful, something that could potentially help others, and that is when I discovered Projects Abroad.